n4tht4n/dotfiles/README.md

 `chezmoi` will also generate further "install scripts" for `pkgx` depending on the concrete machine.
 That's one of the main benefits of `chezmoi`!

+## 🚧 POST Bootstrap Steps

+There is one manual step right now 🤬.
+Let's see how I can resolve this in the long run.

+### Zellij Plugin Installation

+_Zellij_ is already configured to use the [zjsatus](https://github.com/dj95/zjstatus) plugin.
+But that plugin must be installed manually in the latest version, as I don't use _Nix_!

+Run `zellij setup --check` to see where the `PLUGIN DIR` is located and thus where to put the downloaded `zjstatus.wasm`.
+If the plugin is not there, _Zellij_ will refuse to load.